 This will include the time-limit, type and duration of the credit, total amount and the potential risks.
 When taking out a loan, there are also other costs and fees that need to be considered.
 Some lenders charge arrangement fees, which may be a percentage of the loan amount, such as 0.5%, some will offer cash-back.
 Therefore, do research first or get in touch with a professional for advice on which plan will be the most suitable.

-Consider speaking to a mortgage Brooker who will be in a position to do a lot of the heavy lifting for you and advise you on the most suitable option for your circumstances.
+Consider speaking to a mortgage broker who will be in a position to do the heavy lifting for you.
+They will be able to advise you on the most suitable option for your circumstances.

 This is a brief overview on the basics of mortgage transactions.
-For further details on mortgage or property related laws, visit our website and get in touch with us today.
+For further details on mortgage or property related laws, contact our offices and get in touch with us today.